The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 Frequently Asked Questions

 Florida wins clearly.
-If you don't need Atlanta's specific job market, living in Florida while working remotely saves 5.39% of your income.
+If you don't need Atlanta's specific job market, living in Florida while working remotely saves 4.99% on income above the deduction threshold.
 Many remote workers choose Jacksonville, Tampa, or Orlando for lower costs than Miami while keeping the 0% tax benefit.

 Very similar.
 Georgia: 0.87% average.
 Florida: 0.80% average.
 On a $400K home: Georgia ~$3,480/year, Florida ~$3,200/year.
 The $280 difference is negligible compared to the income tax gap.

 Florida.
 No income tax on Social Security, pensions, 401k withdrawals.
-Georgia taxes retirement income at 5.39%.
+Georgia taxes retirement income above $65,000/person at 4.99% for residents 65+ (first $65K exempt).
 Plus Florida has established retiree communities, beach lifestyle, and no estate tax.
 Florida is one of the most tax-friendly retirement states.